 - Room For Doubt, a new apologetics initiative that provides learning experiences and resources to substantiate the faith of committed Christians, regenerate the faith of younger Christians who have doubts about their heritage, and vindicate the Christian faith to non-Christians.

-- James D. Strauss Worldview Lectureship, honoring the legacy Dr. James D. Strauss, who is credited with bringing the concept of “Biblical worldview” to the LCU campus.
+- James D. Strauss Worldview Lectureship, honoring the legacy of Dr. James D. Strauss, who is credited with bringing the concept of “Biblical worldview” to the LCU campus.
 This annual lectureship (held the first week in October) endeavors to reinforce Dr. Strauss’ defining Scriptural verse: “to bring every thought captive to Christ” (2 Cor.
 10:5) by inviting some of the finest minds in the Christian world to address a wide variety of disciplines, especially in the areas of Biblical studies, including theology, philosophy, apologetics, and contemporary culture.

 It is anticipated that more initiatives will be created within the Strauss Institute in the future.
 The Endowment for the James D. Strauss Institute will assist in funding these initiatives.